Blizzard/node-rdkafka/README.md

 You can also use the Standard API and manage callbacks and events yourself.
 You can choose different modes for consuming messages:

 * *Flowing mode*.
 This mode flows all of the messages it can read by maintaining an infinite loop in the event loop.
 It only stops when it detects the consumer has issued the `unsubscribe` or `disconnect` method.
 * *Non-flowing mode*.
 This mode reads a single message from Kafka at a time manually.
+You may choose to read from a specific partition or all at once.
+[In the docs an example has been included on how to consume from a specific partition](https://blizzard.github.io/node-rdkafka/current/tutorial-consumer-per-partition.html).

 The following example illustrates flowing mode:
 ```js